Thermatix/ruta/README.md

 1. `params` a hash containing the named params of the route
 2. `url` a string containing the url of the route being passed to the handler

-The handler must return a renderable component
+The handler must return a renderable component.

 ```ruby
 Ruta::Handlers.define_for :main do